Aberffraw: Attractions

-Attractions near Aberffraw village include Barclodiad y Gawres, a neolithic burial chamber.
-Also Llyn Coron is used for fly fishing.
+Attractions near Aberffraw village include Barclodiad y Gawres, a neolithic burial chamber, and Llyn Coron, which is used for fly fishing.
 The village has a sandy beach, which was awarded the Blue flag rural beach award in 2005.
 Aberffraw bay is a part of the Anglesey Coastal Path.

 Churches

 Near the village, on the tidal island of Cribinau, is St Cwyfan's Church.
-Perched on top of a rock, the "church in the sea" was constructed in the 12th century and renovated in 1893–94.
+Perched on top of a rock, this "church in the sea" was constructed in the 12th century and renovated in 1893–94.
 The church still holds services in the summer and is sometimes used for weddings.

 St Beuno's Church, Aberffraw is a double-naved church of the later medieval style.
 The building dates from the 12th century and is a Grade II* listed building.
-Additions to the church were made in the 14th and 16th centuries and a repair that involved reroofing the building in about 1840.
-There were extensive alterations made in 1868.
+Additions to the church were made in the 14th and 16th centuries, and a repair that involved reroofing the building took place in about 1840.
+There were further extensive alterations made in 1868.